Zoom Integration

 To get started, you need to create a Zoom account first.
 Visit Zoom’s website and sign up to create an account.

-Create a Zoom App and Select JWT
+Create a Server-to-Server OAuth App

 Tutor LMS Create Zoom App